Pink Jasmine (Jasminum polyanthum) Indoor Care; Watering, Light, Propagation, Problems

 Curling leaves

 Curling leaves on Pink Jasmine are due to dry air.
-To elevate humidity, set the pot on a wet pebble tray, use a humidifier or group the plants together to create a humid microclimate.
+To elevate humidity, set the pot on a wet pebble tray, use a cool mist humidifier or group the plants together to create a humid microclimate.

 Pests